giovadifiore/jquery-fbalbums/README.md

-# jQuery Facebook Albums Plugin
+# jQuery Facebook Albums Query

+## Demo with plugin's auto generated list
 A working demo is descripted below.

 Suppose you have a `div` with id `facebookAlbumList` and that you want to render a list of Facebook public albums inside.